 - The satirical Howard the Duck by Steve Gerber briefly outsold everything else in the DC/Marvel axis during a few years in the mid-to-late '70's.
-Much better than the crappy movie version.
+Had an infamous film adaptation in 1986.

 - Green Lantern/Green Arrow (tons of "relevant" storylines and political satire)